-The purpose of COLLIDE-2 is to better understand the release of dust from the surfaces of small particles in planetary rings and protoplanetary disks, by spring/launching Teflon spheres into trays of powdered basaltic rock.
+The purpose of COLLIDE-2 was to better understand the release of dust from the surfaces of small particles in planetary rings and protoplanetary disks, by spring launching Teflon spheres into trays of powdered basaltic rock.
 The experiment performed six impacts of small spheres into trays of lunar regolith at velocities from 1 centimeter/second to 100 centimeters/second.
-The ejects from these impacts were measured with video camcorders for quantity, launch angle, and velocity distribution.
+The ejecta from these impacts were measured with video camcorders for quantity, launch angle, and velocity distribution.

 - Measure the impact velocities and resulting rebound velocities to high precision (within 1 percent).

 - Identify the transition regime form low-velocity collisions where no mass is ejected to conditions where craters are formed and mass is ejected as a result of the impact.